xytis/xytis.github.io/content/story/ravnica_s01.md

 figure bumped into him.
 The elephant dropped an angry look at a small humanoid who snapped with frustration in a womanly voice:

--- “Watch where you’re going elephant man!”
+--"Watch where you’re going elephant man!"

--- “I am going where I need to go, move!”
+--"I am going where I need to go, move!"

--- “Excuse my clumsiness”, - she complied with a change in her temper and motioned for the elephant to pass.
+--"Excuse my clumsiness",- she complied with a change in her temper and motioned for the elephant to pass.

 The large beast involuntary checked his pockets to see if anything was missing,